nimarty/hackypi/readme.md

 4. `opkg update`

 ## Solve Security Challenges 🤖
 In order to install challenges, connect via SSH to Hacky Pi.
-To install packages you need to login via SSH as root.
+Login as root.

 > ℹ️ It's not the idea to use the root user to directly solve a security challenge.
 This is no fun.
 Follow the challenge description for the best experience.